 Customize a project using an inherited process

+Each project is based on a process that defines the building blocks for tracking work.
+The first project you create uses one of the default processes—Agile, Scrum, or CMMI.
 You can only customize inherited processes.
 Any changes you make to the inherited process will automatically appear in the projects that use that process.

 The general sequence for customizing a project is to customize an inherited process, verify your customizations, and then change the process of the project(s) to use that process.